 - 2. The nine basic parameters read from Maps 1-9 in Volume 2 of AR&R shall be shown in the calculations submitted to Council, except where the Bureau of Meteorology provides a polynomial relationship for the catchment. - 3.
-Where design IFD rainfalls are provided for specific locations these are provided in Council's current Handbook of Drainage Design Criteria. - 4.
-Design Average Recurrence Interval (ARI) For design under the "major/minor" concept, the design ARIs to be used are given below.
+Where design IFD rainfalls are provided for specific locations these are provided in Appendix D5.